 Stir to combine and continue stirring corn every few minutes or so to prevent sticking or scorching.
 Cook about 10 minutes until flavors from the herbs are fragrant and corn is cooked.

-In a cast iron Dutch oven pour about 16-oz. chicken broth.
+Meanwhile, as corn is sautéing, in an enameled cast iron Dutch oven, pour about 16-oz. chicken broth.

-Add diced red, orange, and yellow bell pepper.
+Add diced onion, leek, celery, carrots, diced red and green bell pepper.

 Add heavy whipping cream.
 Milk won’t do!
 First, milk won’t provide the great taste cream provides.
 Second, milk will curdle if it’s heated and brought to a simmer, whereas the high fat content in cream will prevent it from doing that.